 Cavendish Art and Design Curriculum Intent

-At Horizon Academy Trust, we value Art and Design as a vital part of the children’s entitlement to a broad and balanced curriculum.
+At Horizon Academy Trust and Cavendish Primary School, we value Art and Design as a vital part of the children’s entitlement to a broad and balanced curriculum.
 Art and Design allows curiosity, creativity and self- expression to develop whilst also providing the children with opportunities to improve their resilience, problem solving and critical thinking skills.
 We intend to provide our pupils with the skills, concepts and knowledge necessary for them to express individual responses to ideas and experiences in a visual or tactile form.

 Our art and design curriculum has been specifically developed to build on the National Curriculum 2014, giving pupils the opportunity to develop both the substantive (practical and theoretical) knowledge and specific disciplinary knowledge they need for their next stages in their learning journey.
 This helps to ensure that the children make meaningful links with other subject areas and allows for deep exploration and application of knowledge and skills.